TrekTribe/trektribe-django/README.md

 ## Test / style with makefile

-- `make test` for testing the whole codebase

-- `make test-coverage` for testing the whole codebase and providing a coverage report
+- `make tests` for testing the whole codebase and providing a coverage report

 - `make style-check` check the code style for the entire codebase